lightningdevkit/lightningdevkit.org/docs/introduction/use_cases.md

 supports routing data being fetched via the Lightning P2P protocol, an external service, or routes can be calculated off-device.
-It also provides cross-platform compatibility for free, allowing synchronization of Lightning state across devices and, as long as there is protection from simultaneous-updates, users to access their wallet on any device.
+It also provides cross-platform compatibility for free, allowing synchronization of Lightning state across devices and, as long as there is protection from simultaneous updates, users to access their wallet on any device.
 See the [Overview](../../overview/architecture) page for more details on the interfaces LDK provides for integration.